syfgkjasdkn/shaere/README.md

 end
 ```

-And implement a callback module for `:shaere` to bind your user ids with private keys for the Æternity blockchain:
+And implement a callback module for `:shaere` to bind your user ids with private keys on the Æternity blockchain:

 ```elixir
 defmodule MyApp.ShaereStorage do